shamstabrez16/studentmanagementsystem/README.md

-# studentmanagementsystem a SpringMVC and REST Services App for practice
+# Student Management System a SpringMVC and REST Services App for practice